10+ Best Plugins to Organize Your WordPress Media Library

 1. FileBird – WordPress Media Library Folders

-This plugin is super easy to use and includes powerful features.
-The most noticeable function is smart context menu that allows you quickly right-click to create, edit or delete folders to organize your media library.
-Also, with the help of a drag-and-drop interface, moving files around or uploading files directly from your desktop is now as easy as point & click.
+FileBird comes in free version and premium version.
+Both are super easy to use and include powerful features.
+The most noticeable function is the smart context menu that allows you to quickly right-click to create, edit or delete folders to organize your media library.
+Also, with the help of a drag-and-drop interface, moving files around or uploading files directly from your desktop is easy-peasy.
 Pretty cool, right?

 Some of the top features include: